 An incomplete fracture occurs when your bone doesn’t fully break.
 In other words, some part of the bone is still holding on in its original position despite the fracture.
 Complete fractures are when the bone fully breaks and snaps into two or more pieces.
 Incomplete fractures generally occur when there is a low impact or indirect injury.
 For example, a common cause of incomplete fractures is when one extends the arm to break a fall.

 Types of Incomplete Fractures

-Bowing Fractures: These types of fractures are often found in children.
+These types of fractures are often found in children.
 Also, adolescents are affected by it.
-These are the fractures of long tubular bones and often require no heal with remodeling.
+These are the fractures of long tubular bones and often require no healing with remodeling.

 Signs and Symptoms

 It is hard to identify the signs of an incomplete fracture most fractures don’t have any external signs on the body.
 The general symptom of any incomplete fracture is pain and swelling in the surrounding area of the cracked bone.
 In some cases, deformity can be seen on the affected part.

 - An outside forces such as a twisting injury, sudden or strong fall, can lead to an incomplete fracture

 - Age is another main causes of incomplete fracture as older people are more prone to this injury due to weaker bones that are unable to withstand outside forces.

 Fractured bone can be very painful, and therefore, anti-inflammatory medicines such as ibuprofen are commonly suggested.
 Taking these medicines as prescribed by the doctor can help in reducing pain.
 There are many other pain relievers that can be taken depending on the doctor’s recommendation.